 Don’t skip a grit

 It is very important to move progressively and change the sandpaper grits smoothly and gradually.
-Every of the more coarser sandpaper grits is preparing the surface for the finer ones and this is why it is important to go as recommended by the professionals.
+Every of the coarser sandpaper grits is preparing the surface for the finer ones and this is why it is important to go as recommended by the professionals.
 Each step of the sanding process and each grit is important and essential, each grit contributes to the overall effect and results you are aiming towards.
 So make sure that you have an assort of grits and you use them gradually by leaving each one to do its job and contribute to the process.

 Sanding with the grain – what does that mean?

 It is one of the most crucial things you need to remember and do when DIY sanding your floor.
 The grain of the wood fibres is running the length of aboard.
 You want to sand the floorboards in the same direction as the direction of the grain.
 Otherwise, sanding against the grain means that you risk scratching the floorboards significantly and even distressing them to an extent that you will soon or later require a serious repair project or even replacing the floor.

 When sanding, use light

 Good lighting is essential for achieving the best results.
 The good and strong light will show you all the possible fine scratches and marks left during sanding.
 You want to get rid of those before applying the stain and the finish because the pigments of the staining product will highlight even the finer imperfections and make them more noticeable.
-From now one, the only way to fix that is starting the whole process all over again and sanding the surface.
+From now on, the only way to fix that is to start the whole process all over again and sanding the surface.
 Make sure to choose a light that is not only strong but mobile and movable enough so you can easily and conveniently use it whenever you are moving around.
 Make sure to position the light in a way that it shoots across the surface of the floor because this is the way to “catch” all scratches and imperfections left.

 How to sand fast?